Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets

-\textit{Introduction.}---The magneto-optical effects (MOEs) in magnetic materials have been a long-standing research focus~\cite{PhysRevLett.30.1329,PhysRevB.8.1239,KATO1995713,PhysRevB.51.12633,PhysRevLett.112.017205,feng_large_2015,huang2017layer,WOS:000524540200001,hu2023new,khaghani2022enhanced,PhysRevLett.131.156702,PhysRevB.107.014404,PhysRevB.109.094435,yin2021chiral,ahn2022theory,xu2022three,xia2022enhancement,kato2023topological,li2024topological}.
-When light is incident on a magnetic material, both the reflection and transmission of the light at the surface, as well as the propagation of the light inside the material, can be characterized by its frequency and complex refractive index.
-The fundamental physics underlining various MOEs is that the two eigenmodes of the magnetic material have different complex refractive indices.
+\textit{Introduction.}---The magneto-optical effects (MOEs) in magnetic materials have been a long-standing research focus~\cite{PhysRevLett.30.1329,PhysRevB.8.1239,KATO1995713,PhysRevB.51.12633,PhysRevLett.112.017205,feng_large_2015,huang2017layer,WOS:000524540200001,hu2023new,khaghani2022enhanced,PhysRevLett.131.156702,PhysRevB.107.014404,PhysRevB.109.094435,yin2021chiral,ahn2022theory,xu2022three,xia2022enhancement,kato2023topological,li2024topological,BCCD}.
+When light is incident on a magnetic material, both the reflection and transmission of the light at the surface, as well as the propagation of the light inside the material, can be characterized by the frequency-dependent complex refractive index.
+The fundamental physics underlying various MOEs is that the two eigenmodes of the magnetic material have different complex refractive indices.
 Given the material-specific dielectric tensor $\boldsymbol{\epsilon}$ and permeability tensor $\boldsymbol{\mu}$, we can obtain the complex refractive indices by solving the wave equation.
-Since one can assume $\boldsymbol{\mu}=1$ at optical and near-infrared frequencies~\cite{landau_electrodynamics_1961,pershan1967magneto} and the optical conductivity tensor $\boldsymbol{\sigma}$ can be converted into the dielectric tensor $\boldsymbol{\epsilon}$~\cite{khj_buschow_handbook_1990,kuch_magnetic_2014}, to study MOEs, it amounts to investigate optical conductivity tensor $\boldsymbol{\sigma}$ of magnetic materials.
+Since one can take $\boldsymbol{\mu}=1$ at optical and near-infrared frequencies~\cite{landau_electrodynamics_1961,pershan1967magneto} and the optical conductivity tensor $\boldsymbol{\sigma}$ can be converted into the dielectric tensor $\boldsymbol{\epsilon}$~\cite{khj_buschow_handbook_1990,kuch_magnetic_2014}, the optical conductivity tensor $\boldsymbol{\sigma}$ of magnetic materials is a crucial physical quantity in the study of MOEs.